-Our pension plan in the U.K (the "U.K. Plan") was closed to new membership in 1997 and we stopped accruing for additional pension benefits for existing members in 2003, limiting our obligation to benefits earned through that date.
+Our pension plan in the U.K (the "U.K. Plan") was closed to new membership in 1997 and stopped accruing for additional pension benefits for existing members in 2003, limiting our obligation to benefits earned through that date.
 Benefits under this plan were based on the employees' years of service and compensation as of the date the plan was frozen, adjusted for inflation.
-At December 31, 2013, the market value of the plan assets was \$1.7 million less than the projected benefit obligation.
+At December 31, 2014, the market value of the plan assets was \$5.8 million, or 14.7%, less than the projected benefit obligation.

 The cost and obligations of our U.K. Plan are calculated using many assumptions to estimate the benefits, the amount of which cannot be completely determined until the benefit payments cease.
 Major assumptions used in the accounting for this pension plan include the discount rate, rate of inflation, and expected return on plan assets.
 Assumptions are determined each year based on data and appropriate market indicators in consultation with a third-party actuary.
 Should any of these assumptions change, they would have an effect on net periodic pension cost and the unfunded benefit obligation at year end.
-A 50 basis point change in the discount rate as of December 31, 2013 would change the pension obligation by \$3.3 million.
+A 50 basis point decrease in the discount rate as of December 31, 2014 would change the pension obligation by \$3.7 million.

 Our Japanese pension plan is a tax qualified plan that covers substantially all Japanese employees.
 Benefits are based on years of service and the employee's compensation at retirement.
 We fund the plan periodically to meet requirements for current benefit payments as well as a portion of future benefits as permitted by local regulations.
 Since this is an active plan, a significant portion of the pension benefit obligation is determined based on the rate of future compensation increases.
 We purchase annuities under group insurance contracts.
-At December 31, 2013, the market value of the plan assets was \$0.8 million less than the projected benefit obligation.
-Changes in assumptions are not material to the plan.
+In December 2014, the Company amended the Japan Plan, which will be terminated on March 1, 2015 and replaced by a defined contribution plan.
+Upon termination, the plan assets will be transferred to each employee's deferred contribution plan account.
+The loss resulting from this amendment was recognized in 2014.
+At December 31, 2014, the market value of the plan assets was \$0.3 million less than the projected benefit obligation.
+Changes in assumptions are not material to this plan.